GenesisFR/DS1TroubleshootingGuide/README.md

 Use [Lossless Scaling](https://steamcommunity.com/sharedfiles/filedetails/?id=3474753395).

-## Install Mageworld, The Lands of Hyperborea and the Ultima 5/6 remakes on the Steam version
+## Install Mageworld, The Lands of Hyperborea and the Ultima 5/6 remakes on the GOG/Steam version

-Normally, the Ultima remakes are meant for the retail version, but some people made guides to make them work on the Steam version:
+Normally, the Ultima remakes are meant for the retail version, but some people made guides to make them work on the Steam version (they also work on the GOG version):

 - https://dor-lomin.com/2016/04/30/running-the-ultima-6-project-on-a-steam-edition-of-dungeon-siege (or use the [reg patch](https://github.com/GenesisFR/RegPatches))
 - https://www.projectbritannia.com/forum/index.php?topic=2446.msg16746#msg16746

-I made some drag-and-drop archives if you want to skip the installation guide above:
+I made some drag-and-drop archives (which may be slightly outdated) if you want to skip the installation guide above:

 - https://www.mediafire.com/file/ik093jdkkvle066/Ultima_V_-_Warriors_of_Destiny.zip
 - https://www.mediafire.com/file/4xvcewat7ctpjvd/Ultima_VI_-_The_False_Prophet.zip